Create a Website Account - Manage notification subscriptions, save form progress and more.

 Handout on fences (English) (Spanish)

-Marshalltown has eight commercial districts and two industrial districts:
+Marshalltown has three commercial districts and a industrial district:

 To verify what the zoning classification of a particular property is, contact the Zoning Office or submit a zoning confirmation request form.
 A setback is the distance from the property line to the structure.
 All commercial and industrial districts have front, side, and rear yard setbacks.
 Corner lots may have additional setback requirements.